 The Offset formula doesn’t hold too much importance on its own as there’s not much use to it.
 However, by combining it SUM or AVERAGE, you will find that this can be extremely helpful with calculations.
 So, how does it work?

 Since all of your values in the Excel financial model are in a line, you only drag and select values in a line when you apply the SUM function.
 It means picking up random values for your calculations isn’t available.
 It is where the Offset function comes in.
 It helps you select random values that you can make calculations.

-When it comes to your financial model in excel, taking out the NPV is essential if you’re going to do the company valuation.
+When it comes to your financial model in excel, taking out the Net present value (NPV) is essential if you’re going to do the company valuation.
 It is a step forward after you have forecasted all your financial statements.
 It helps you get to the endpoint as to where your business stands in terms of value.
 But the calculation of NPV or IRR (another metric used for projects) isn’t simple.

 The formula that Excel offers you is quite amazing since you do not have to do much.
 It helps you calculate your NPV and IRR while also considering the varying time between the cash flows.

 Financial modeling uses a variety of formulas.
 One of the key formulas is to CHOOSE.
 So, what does this do?
 It helps in choosing amongst various assumptions that you have added to your financial model in excel.
 The result displayed in the cell will show you the solution to which option you’ve selected.

 It helps you understand what different assumptions will result and how they might affect your financial model.
 It is a key formula that you can incorporate, and you will surely find it highly effective to use in your models.